kaushal1904/projects/opencv/qrcodeScanner/Readme.txt

 #-----------------------------------------------------------------------------------------------------------------------

-Used pycharm to build, test and run the application Application will run in any python IDE as long as the supported libraries and binaries are installed Refer to barcodeScanner.py ~ https://github.com/kaushal1904/projects/blob/main/opencv/barcodeScanner/barcodeScanner.py for detailed description of similar code
+Used pycharm to build, test and run the application on MacOS 15.1 (24B83) Application will run in any python IDE as long as the supported libraries and binaries are installed Refer to barcodeScanner.py ~ https://github.com/kaushal1904/projects/blob/main/opencv/barcodeScanner/barcodeScanner.py for detailed description of similar code